craftcms/shopify/README.md

     cd /path/to/project
     ```

-2. Then require the Composer package:
+2. Require the package with Composer:

     ```bash
     composer require craftcms/shopify -W